worlddriven/documentation/REPOSITORIES.md

 # Worlddriven Organization Repositories

-This file serves as the source of truth for all repositories in the worlddriven GitHub organization.
-Changes to this file via pull requests will automatically sync the organization structure through democratic voting.
+This file is the **source of truth** for all repositories in the worlddriven GitHub organization.
+Changes to this file democratically control our infrastructure through automated synchronization.

+## How It Works

+**When you create a PR modifying this file:**
+- GitHub Actions automatically runs drift detection
+- A comment appears showing exactly what will change (repositories to create, update, or delete)
+- You can review the impact before the PR merges

+**When your PR merges to main:**
+- Sync automation applies changes to GitHub organization
+- Repositories are created, updated, or deleted to match this file
+- A commit comment shows the sync results
+- If failures occur, an issue is automatically created

+**Protected repositories** (documentation, core, webapp) cannot be auto-deleted but can be updated.

+**Learn more**: [AUTOMATION.md](AUTOMATION.md) - Complete automation documentation

 ## Format